Borrowing Information

 Additional borrowing responsibilities are as follows:

-• Ensure that any items on loan are returned to the Library before you travel and/or are on extended leave or deployment.
+• Ensure any items on loan are returned to the Library before you travel and/or are on extended leave or deployment.

-Further conditions for using library facilities, study spaces, and resources are outlined in the Library Conditions of Use
+Further conditions for using library facilities, study spaces and resources are outlined in the Library Conditions of Use

 These notifications* include information about:

-• the availability of requested materials;
+• the availability of requested materials

-• due date changes (recalled items) and overdue items;
+• due date changes (recalled items) and overdue items

-• as well as courtesy messages about approaching due dates.
+• courtesy messages about approaching due dates.

 *Library notices are a courtesy.
 You are responsible for returning or renewing loans on time, regardless of receipt of library notices.
 Check your myLibrary account regularly to keep track of your loans, holds and any recalls.

-Subject line of Email Notice:
+Subject line of email notice: Sent:

 Library - Your requested item is ready for collection

-When an item is ready for you to pickup
+When an item is ready for you to pick up

 Library – Your borrowed item is due back soon